darominski/vslib_experiments/source/vslib/docs/source/usage_examples/limits.rst

 the returne value is the smallest representable value of the templated type.
 If the input does not violate any of the limits, it is simply returned unmodified.

+For more details regarding the API, see the :ref:`API documentation for LimitRange <limitRange_api>`.

 Usage example
 ^^^^^^^^^^^^^